 Scientists from ZEISS and DME Nanotechnologie (now Semilab) have shown how Shuttle & Find can be used to locate individual graphene flakes with a light microscope for more detailed study by SEM and AFM.
-This allowed the scientists to measure the precise thickness of different graphene flakes, and also revealed that the electronic and optical properties of graphene differ depending on the substrate it is placed on (Figure 5).
+This allowed the scientists to measure the precise thickness of different graphene flakes, and also revealed that the electronic and optical properties of graphene differ depending on the substrate it is placed on (Figure 6).

-As graphene comprises atom-thick layers, it is an example of a 2D crystal.
-Another example is transition metal dichalcogenides (TMDCs), a family of 2D crystals made up of a layer of transition metal atoms sandwiched between two layers of chalcogen atoms, often sulphur.
-Scientists at the German microscopy company WITec have shown how a similar correlative microscopy workflow, combining light microscopy, Raman microscopy, SEM and AFM, can be used to study the TMDC tungsten disulphide (WS2).
+Transition metal dichalogenides (TMDCs) are a family of 2D crystals made up of a layer of transition metal atoms sandwiched between two layers of chalcogen atoms, often sulphur.
+Scientists at the German microscopy company WITec have shown how a similar correlative microscopy workflow, combining light microscopy, Raman microscopy, SEM and AFM, can be used to study the TMDC tungsten disulphide (WS_2).
 This involved using WITec's RISE microscope, which combines Raman microscopy and SEM in a single instrument.